-We are party to several collaboration agreements, including the 2010 Agreement, the AG-881 Agreements and the 2016 Agreement.
+We are party to several collaboration agreements, including the 2010 Agreement and the 2016 Agreement with Celgene, and the CStone Agreement.
 These collaborations involve complex allocations of rights, provide for milestone payments to us based on the achievement of specified clinical development, regulatory and commercial milestones, provide us with royalty-based revenue if certain product candidates are successfully commercialized and provide for cost reimbursements of certain development activities.
 We cannot predict the success of these collaborations.